jr0w3/docker-postfix/README.md

 The following env variable(s) are optional.
 * `SMTP_HEADER_TAG` This will add a header for tracking messages upstream.
 Helpful for spam filters.
 Will appear as "RelayTag: ${SMTP_HEADER_TAG}" in the email headers.

-* `SMTP_NETWORKS` Setting this will allow you to add additional, comma seperated, subnets to use the relay.
+* `SMTP_NETWORKS` Setting this to allow comma seperated subnets to use the relay.
 Used like -e SMTP_NETWORKS='xxx.xxx.xxx.xxx/xx,xxx.xxx.xxx.xxx/xx'

 * `SMTP_PASSWORD_FILE` Setting this to a mounted file containing the password, to avoid passwords in env variables.
 Used like